About searching

 Languages

-GoDurham ACCESS operates the fare-free service hourly between 10 a.m. and 3:05 p.m., one day a week for each community.
-No advanced booking is required.
-For information on the shuttle pickup location and scheduled departure times, please download the flyer.
+GoDurham ACCESS operates a fare-free Senior Shuttle that runs hourly between 10 a.m. and 3:05 p.m., one day a week for each participating community listed below.

 Monday